 - Travel expenses, meals, and entertainment costs

-There are different taxation and reporting rules depending on the type of expense.
-An A to Z of expenses and benefits, along with the relevant tax rules and rates, can be viewed at GOV.UK.
+There are different taxation and reporting rules depending on the type of expense or benefit you are claiming.
+GOV.UK provides an A to Z of business expenses and benefits, along with information on the relevant tax rules and rates that apply.

 Directors’ loans

-A company director can make use of business funds, for a limited time and without paying any tax, through a director’s loan.
-However, strict time limits apply.
-If loans are not repaid on time, Corporation Tax and Income Tax will be levied.
+A company director can make use of business funds for a limited time through a director’s loan.
+However, as we discussed earlier, if loans are not repaid within a certain amount of time, tax will apply.

 Pensions

-One of the most tax-efficient ways of extracting profits from a business is to put funds into a pension fund.
-Making pension contributions avoids Corporation Tax, Income Tax and NIC – as long as it falls below the annual allowance for tax-free pension contributions, which is currently £40,000.
+One of the most tax-efficient ways to extract profits from a company is to put funds into a pension.
+Making director pension contributions helps minimise Corporation Tax, Income Tax, and NIC liabilities – provided such payments fall within the annual allowance for tax-free pension contributions.
+This is currently £60,000 in the 2025-26 tax year.

-Furthermore, if money is taken out of the pension pot (when this is permitted – normally not before the age of 55), 25% of any amount taken is tax-free.
+Moreover, if you take money out of your pension pot (when this is permitted – usually not before the age of 55), 25% of any amount that you take will be tax-free.

 Employment Allowance